NorvetMSP/peanut-pos/docs/tests/integration.md

 Idempotency: The auth-service test harness tolerates re-running migrations; benign "already exists" create errors are logged and ignored so repeated integration test runs against a shared local Postgres won't fail.

+### Refresh Token Revocation Strategy

+Refresh tokens are single-use.
+The `consume_refresh_token` function now performs a `SELECT ...
+FOR UPDATE` followed by a hard `DELETE` of the matched row instead of updating a `revoked_at` column.
+This was changed to:

+- Avoid schema drift / missing `revoked_at` column causing 500s in older environments.
+- Guarantee one-time semantics without relying on soft-revoke metadata.

+Implications:

+- No historical audit trail of refresh token revocations by default.
+- Reuse attempts simply appear as `session_expired` (401) since the row is gone.
+- If future auditing is needed, we can reintroduce soft revocation behind a feature flag or log sink.

+Dedicated micro test `session_flow` validates: login → refresh OK → logout → refresh 401 for fast feedback without running the full smoke suite.

 ---

 ## Why a Feature Flag Instead of #[ignore]